 Mr. Hood holds a lot of significance in my life due to its themes of knowledge of self and the realities of being Black and young in America.
-I was just leaving high school when the album dropped, and the bond between my brother and I grew via our interest in underground Hip-Hop and its creation.
+I was just leaving high school when the album dropped, and the bond between my physical brother and I grew via our interest in underground Hip-Hop and its creation.
 We would spend time at our Prince Georges County, Md. house making pause tapes in lieu of actual equipment, rapping for hours in our mother’s basement with our friends.
 KMD was an influence and the fact that the Dumile brothers were clearly connected in sound, I attached myself harder to their art.

-Like all Hip-Hop fiends then, I was awaiting the new music from KMD and their 1993 set Black Bastards was set to make waves but the album’s cover proved too racially charged and controversial for Elektra Records.
+Like all Hip-Hop fiends then, I was awaiting the new music from KMD and their 1993 set Black Bastards was set to make waves but the album’s cover proved to be too racially charged and controversial for Elektra Records.

-I then learned that KMD was dropped from the label the same week of Subroc’s death, reportedly paying Zev Love X 20 stacks to honor the deal while also handing over the master recording.
+I then learned that KMD was dropped from the label the same week of Subroc’s death, reportedly paying Zev Love X $20,000 to honor the deal while also handing over the master recording.
 All of this became common knowledge much later but I felt cheated out of an experience that I waited years for.

 The passing of Subroc hit me harder than I ever would have admitted back then and it only made me more protective of my little brother, who today is without a doubt a far more fiery champion of Hip-Hop than I’ve ever been.
 My devotion to him grew out of that tragedy but, as stated, I never shared that publicly.